NCAR/DART/observations/obs_converters/AIRS/convert_airs_L2.rst

 yet, and would require a different QTY_xxx to distinguish it from the simple location/value moisture obs.
 The observation converter would also have to bring in moisture observation metadata for this forward operator.
-See the GPS non-local operator code (:doc:`../gps/gps`) for an example of how this would need to be implemented.
+See the GPS non-local operator code (:ref:`gps`)  for an example of how this would need to be implemented.